littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v6.2.1 (9/10/24) - Post-Vela (3.13) Hotfixes
 -Need to adjust weights of GVP-added "criminal" governments so they override base game.
 -Using scripted triggers to check authority in places that I missed.
+-NPC fed partners cannot be Xenophobes.
+-Research Co-op Federation NPC origin was apparently preventing non-MI civics?
+Now prevents various MI civics the base game does not allow in federations.

 v6.2.0 (9/10/24) - Vela (3.13) Update
 -Fixed what was needed for compatibility with Stellaris 3.13 (Vela).